solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 * Utilizing Gloo's **delegation** feature and Kubernetes **RBAC** to decentralize the configuration management safely
 * Fully automating the continuous delivery process by applying **GitOps** principles and using tools like **Flux** to push config to the cluster
 * Supporting **hybrid** or **non-Kubernetes** application use-cases by setting up Gloo with a different deployment pattern
-* Adding a phase of testing where **traffic shadowing** is used to send traffic to the new version
+* Utilizing **traffic shadowing** to begin testing the new version with realistic data before shifting production traffic to it